Blood pressure & Blueberries

 All sorts of functional ‘Superfoods’ have recently been jumping on the bandwagon of nutritional health claims.
-Blueberries got the ball rolling over a decade ago.
-Marketing health ‘claims’ can be persuasive, but don’t always reflect the facts with any real transparency.
-This blog hopes to unpick the science behind so-called super-foods, and separate the wheat from the chaff.
+Blueberries actually got the ball rolling in this department over a decade ago, but whilst the ‘health claims’ of food marketeers can be persuasive, they don’t always reflect the facts with accuracy.
+I like to unpick the scientific evidence behind so-called super-foods, and see if there’s any real weight to the claims.

-So I welcome a recent piece of placebo controlled research on blueberries that presents positive supporting evidence, for a health claim that has been known by nutrition professionals for some time.
+So I welcomed a recent piece of placebo controlled research on blueberries that presents positive supporting evidence for a health claim that has been widely known by nutrition professionals for some time.
 Namely, that regular consumption of just one cup of blueberries can reduce blood pressure and the sort of stiffness in blood vessels and narrowing of arteries that is associated with atherosclerosis and cardiovascular disease.

-I particularly like the fact that the evidence from this study easily translates into a piece of dietary advice that is very ‘do-able’ for anyone with cardiovascular concerns.
-We’re not talking about needing to consume crazy amounts of some unobtainable extract of some obscure herb or plant.
-One cup of blueberries per day will do it and if you fear boredom setting in after a week or two, understanding a little bit of the science behind how they work, can enable anyone to choose a variety of similar foods with the same mode of action.
+I particularly liked the fact that the evidence from this study easily translated into a piece of dietary advice that is very ‘do-able’ for anyone with cardiovascular concerns.
+We’re not talking about needing to consume crazy amounts of some unobtainable extract, from some obscure herb or plant.
+One cup of blueberries per day will do it and if you fear boredom setting in after a week or two of consuming blueberries, understanding a little bit of the science behind how they work, can enable anyone to choose a variety of similar foods with the same mode of action.

 The study, published in the Journal of the Academy of Nutrition & Dietetics (2015, doi: 10.1016/j.jand.2014.11.001), randomly assigned 48 post-menopausal women, with pre- and stage-1 hypertension (raised blood pressure), to receive either 22 grams of freeze-dried blueberry powder, (equivalent to one cup of blueberries) or 22 grams of placebo powder.
 The study duration was eight weeks and the group receiving the blueberry powder saw reductions in both diastolic and systolic blood pressure as well as a reduction in blood vessel stiffness.
 And this is the important mode of action, brought about by a blood molecule called nitric oxide that is involved in maintaining the width and flexibility of blood vessels.